 The Funding Target is the amount of assets which the Fund needs to hold at the valuation date to pay the liabilities at that date as indicated by the chosen valuation method and assumptions.
 The valuation calculations, including the future service contributions and any adjustment for surplus or deficiency, set the level of contributions payable.
 The discount rate is a key driver of the Funding Target and is set allowing for the assumed investment strategy and level of risk considered appropriate in light of the employer covenant and treatment of liabilities on exit.
-For the secure scheduled bodies who collectively comprise around 85% of the Fund's liabilities the discount rate is set by considering the Fund's long-term investment strategy and the Administering Authority's risk preference, measured via the chance of achieving the Solvency Target at the end of the Trajectory Period
+For the secure scheduled bodies who collectively comprise around 85% of the Fund's liabilities the discount rate is set by considering the Fund's long-term investment strategy and the Administering Authority's risk preference, measured via the chance of achieving the Solvency Target at the end of the Trajectory Period (defined above).

-(defined above).

 Different funding targets are adopted for different employers as set out in the Employer Policy.
-At the 2019 valuation the funding targets adopted were as follows:
+At the 2022 valuation the funding targets adopted were as follows:

-- secure scheduled body funding target for scheduled bodies expected to participate indefinitely, and any employers with a subsumption commitment from such an employer, other than academy contractors admitted prior to 1 April 2019 - intermediate funding targets for Tier 3 scheduled bodies based on a risk assessment carried out by the Fund Actuary, and any employers with a subsumption commitment from such an employer - ongoing orphan funding target for admission bodies expected to leave orphan liabilities on exit, and any academy contractors admitted prior to 1 April 2019 - low risk (gilts) funding target for the liabilities of former employers where these are orphaned
+- secure scheduled body funding target for scheduled bodies expected to participate indefinitely, and any employers with a subsumption commitment from such an employer, other than academy contractors where more than 10 members transferred or where academies set up a wholly owned company and the new admission body or new Part 2 Schedule 2 body is not backed by a guarantee from the Department of Education or the Local Education Authority - intermediate funding targets for Tier 3 scheduled bodies based on a risk assessment carried out by the Fund Actuary, and any employers with a subsumption commitment from such an employer - ongoing orphan funding target for admission bodies expected to leave orphan liabilities on exit, and any academy contractors admitted prior to 1 April 2019 - low risk (gilts) funding target for the liabilities of former employers where these are orphaned